 Face-Framing Half-Up Half-Down

-We love how this mother of the bride kept her style soft by leaving some locks loose and framing her face.
-It’s an ultra-flattering look!
+We love how this mother of the bride kept her style soft by leaving a few locks loose to frame her face.
+It’s an ultra-flattering look for the big day.

 Loose Low Knot